Krishna Manavalli, Saniya and Vasudhendra with Mamta Sagar

 Presently living in Bangalore after residing in many parts of the country as also elsewhere.

-Vasudhendra is an Indian author in Kannada language known for his short stories and novels.
+Vasudhendra is an Indian author and writes in Kannada.
+He is known for his short stories and novels.
 He lives in Bangalore, India.

 Mamta Sagar is a noted transdisciplinary poet, translator from Bengaluru.
 She has curated Art/Literature festivals, participated in many poetry and literature festivals and facilitated poetry and translation workshops internationally.
 Rucksack, at Global Poetry Patchwork, an Art-Poetry installation project developed and co-curated by Mamta Sagar is on display at the Piccolo Museo della Poesia, (Museum of Poetry), Italy until December 2020.